By: Nikki Alvin-Smith

 Indeed, there is controversy over using the PEMF machines on horses across the horse industry.

 “Equine versions of PEMF have gained popularity as the new ‘one size fits all’ therapy and appears to be the replacement for shockwave and radial pulse machines that were once widely used on the backstretch for a pre-race analgesic effect on horses,” explained Powell.
 “And vets and horse trainers are on both sides of the fence over PEMF use, for and against.“

 Powell quoted several other professionals who have expressed concerns.
 For example:

-Kathy Kirby, a traveling track therapist in KY said, ‘I’ve noticed good therapists that wouldn’t touch it started using PEMF to not lose their clients believing their other therapies were more beneficial to the horses wellbeing.’
+Kathy Kirby, a traveling track therapist in KY, said, ‘I’ve noticed good therapists that wouldn’t touch it started using PEMF not to lose their clients believing their other therapies were more beneficial to the horse’s wellbeing.’

 Powell added: “There are not many folks who are outspoken on the subject of PEMF, but it was refreshing to see veterinarian and owner-breeder Dr. Russell Cohen’s comments in the article Equine Therapy in Cross Hairs, ‘I don’t think there’s a place for any of these things.
 If you like these animals and breed them and race them as I do, you’re not going to put this on your horse.’”

 The magnetic draw of the seemingly ‘quick fix’ will doubtless still pull horse trainers, owners, and medical professionals to use PEMF both now and in the future.
 The choice is still one of conscience.
 In the opinion of Powell, studies to define how safe PEMF technology is for use in equine medicine and detailed benefits and drawbacks of its use are needed.